WorldMaker/madiolahb/docs/source/language.rst

 For players with one and only one character The Pronoun refers to "the current player's character".
 Players with multiple characters will deal with The Pronoun as "the current character".
-The current character can be set with the "as clause", which can be prepended to most commands:
+The current character is implicitly set in most sentences.
+The current character can be set *explicitly* with the "as clause", which can be prepended to most
+commands:

   This example won't parse, as it needs a command, but should get the point across... **[**\ As *Character Name*, ...\ **]**